-The City of Manchester Missouri is located in West St. Louis County, about 35 minutes west of Downtown St Louis via Interstates 64 and 270.
-Manchester was officially incorporated as a city in 1959 and had a population of 18,094 residents in 2010.
+The City of Manchester Missouri is located in West St. Louis County, about 35 minutes west of Downtown St. Louis via Interstates 64 and 270.
+Manchester was officially incorporated as a city in 1959.
 Important roads for the community are Highway 141, Manchester Road, Hanna Road, Sulpher Spring Road, Baxter Road, Carman Road, Meramec Station Road, Big Bend Road and many others.

 The City of Manchester maintains seven city parks with a total of about 63 acres of parkland.
 The largest of the parks is Paul A. Schroeder Park with 44 acres.
 The amenities of the Manchester parks include playgrounds, tennis courts, pavilions and picnic sites, baseball and softball diamonds.
 The municipal pool is located at Schroeder Park.
 Manchester hosts an annual Homecoming Celebration in September.
 The 2 1/2 day Celebration includes such things as live entertainment, carnival rides, food, car and bike shows, kid and pet contests, historical demonstrations such as rug making and quilting at the Baxter Log Cabin, a parade on Saturday, and much more!
 Other city events include a Halloween Festival and Breakfast with Santa, Independence Day fireworks display and other seasonal community events.